thi-truong/thi-truong.github.io/_talks/2024-02-25-Inclusive-Design-1.md

 <a id="item-two"></a>
  ## Participants Background

+The group of fellows consists of postbaccalaureate and doctoral students trained in a range of science and social science fields.
+Fellows have learned about principles of research justice and communication skills for environmental scholars.

 The workshop began with a poll to establish baseline experience with alt-text and screen readers.
 One quarter of respondents have never heard of the term "alternative text".